saltimbocca alla romana

 Nutrition Data is automatically calculated and may be not accurate.

-If you want to complete this incredible dish by accompanying it with a good portion of vegetables, take a look at Veggie Section and find your favorite.
+If you want to complete this incredible dish by accompanying it with a good portion of vegetables, pair it with one of our Veggie Section.
+Find your favorite!

 I hope you’ve loved this recipe as much as I do!